MarkPearlCoZa/Blog_General/_posts/2020-04-30-Trust-in-software.md

 There are two elements I've experienced that have caused a lack of trust

-Reliability: There are people that are extremely warm and competent that I do not trust.
+**Reliability**: There are people that are extremely warm and competent that I do not trust.
 They are the people that are not reliable.
 An example of reliability impacting trust is my extended family.
 Well, in a very specific aspect...them being on time to family gatherings!
 Let me explain, there is warmth - we care about each other.
 They are competent - they know how to drive and get from a to b and know how to tell time.
 Are they ever on time, almost never.
 Do I trust them when they say they will be at our place by midday.
 Not a chance.

-Self-orientation: There are people that are extremely warm, competent and reliable that I do not trust.
+**Self-orientation**: There are people that are extremely warm, competent and reliable that I do not trust.
 They are the people that have a high self orientation.
 An example most can relate to is the stereotypical Realtor.
 They are friendly, they are competent (they know way more about property law than I know), they are reliable (always on time, always send you the paperwork)  yet do I trust them?
 Not a chance.
 What's missing?
 Self-orientation.
 They are incentivised in such a way that you are never quite sure if they are putting their personal interests of getting a sales commission over your own interests of getting a good deal for a property.

 So, with these two dimensions added I can introduce the second formula for trust I've encountered.